Websites are built differently and demand different speed and performance optimization tactics.

 There is a quick fix button to remove the Used CSS cache and reload all cache files.
 This is helpful if you make changes or update your website, but the changes are not reflected on the front end.

 Aside from this information, there’s nothing much to do here.
-I hardly visited the dashboard.
+I hardly visited the dashboard, and since WP Rocket automatically detects your license, you don’t even need to review license validation.

 Cache

-Caching is the primary function of WP Rocket, which is built-in into the plugin and enabled by default.
+Caching is the primary function of WP Rocket, which is built into the plugin and enabled by default.

 However, you may need to turn it off for other options, especially if your web host has its built-in cache mechanism or you find a better plugin.

 The WP Rocket plugin is sufficient for most WordPress blogs – small, medium, and large businesses.
-You don’t need another option if the WP Rocket cache plugin works on your blog.
+If the WP Rocket cache plugin works on your blog, you don’t need another option.

-If your web server uses Nginx and Varnish cache, WP Rocket has specific instructions on configuration steps.
+If your web server uses the Nginx server and Varnish cache, WP Rocket has specific instructions for the configuration steps.

-Though the plugin works out of the box on the Nginx server and automatically detects the Varnish cache, you will find more information about the rules applied on the page and how it works.
+Though the plugin works out of the box on the Nginx server and automatically detects the Varnish cache, you will find more information about the rules applied on the page and how they work.

 Here are the WP Rocket cache settings you need to review:

-• Mobile Cache – (Leave On) Mobile cache should be enabled unless your WordPress theme is not mobile-optimized.
-And why should you have a website that is not optimized for mobile visitors?
-If you notice mobile view is being served to desktop users, check the documentation for step-by-step instructions.
+- Mobile Cache – (Leave On) The Mobile cache should be enabled unless your WordPress theme is not mobile-optimized.
+Why should you have a website that is not optimized for mobile visitors?
+If you notice that the mobile view is being served to desktop users, check the documentation for step-by-step instructions.
 Alternatively, enable the “separate cache file for mobile devices” option in the plugin setting.

 File Optimization

 WP Rocket recommends enabling minify CSS and JavaScript files for best performance.
-Also, you should turn on Optimize CSS delivery to eliminate render-blocking resources on the website.
+You should also turn on Optimize CSS delivery to eliminate render-blocking resources on the website.

-• CSS/JS File Minification – (On) This option should be turned on to remove white space from website codes to reduce file sizes.
-If you use a code or file optimization plugin like Autoptimize, you should disable this function in WP Rocket and leave it on in Autoptimize.
-There may be compatibility issues if you use two plugins having the same function.
+- Minify CSS Files – (On) This option should be turned on to remove white space from website codes to reduce file sizes.
+If you use a code or file optimization plugin like Autoptimize, you should turn off this function in WP Rocket and leave it on in Autoptimize.
+There may be compatibility issues if you use two plugins with the same function.
+If you need to remove some ULRs of class files from modification, specify them in the text field, one per line.

-• Combine JS files – (Leave Off) WP Rocket automatically turned this setting off.
-And it is advisable to leave it so.
-The function combines your site’s JS files, 3rd party, and inline JS to reduce HTTP requests.
+- Combine JS files – (Leave Off) WP Rocket automatically turned this setting off, and it is advisable to leave it so.
+The function combines your site’s JavaScript files, third-party, and inline internal resources to reduce HTTP requests.
 However, if your website uses HTTP/2 or HTTP/3 servers, this setting should be off to avoid unintended connection issues.

-• Load JavaScript Deferred – (On) Enabled this setting to eliminate render-blocking resources on the site.
-It allows the loading of JavaScript resources after the parsing of the page.
-This will improve load time and user experience.
+- Load JavaScript Deferred – (On) Enable this setting to eliminate render-blocking resources on the site.
+It allows the loading of JavaScript resources after the page is parsed, improving load time and user experience.

-• Delay JS Execution – (On) This function will delay the execution of 3rd party JS files like Google Analytics until user interaction, like scrolling or mouse clicks, improves website performance and user experience.
+- Delay JavaScript Execution – (On) This function will delay the execution of third-party JS files like Google Analytics until user interaction, like scrolling or mouse clicks, improves website performance and user experience.

 Note:

-There are options to exclude specific files or resources in each WP Rocket file optimization setting.
+However, you can exclude files or resources in each WP Rocket file optimization setting.
 For example, you can exclude elements/scripts from the Delay JavaScript execution list if you need to load the resources as soon as possible in the user viewport.

-If you have JavaScript resources requiring instance visibility or execution on the page, you must exclude them from the minify list.
-Internal and third-party resources can be excluded here.
+You must exclude JavaScript files or resources requiring instance user interaction on the front end.
+This is done via the load JavaScript deferred and minify list.
+Internal and third-party resources, such as lead forms, can also be excluded here.
 Wildcard is accepted to exclude all JS files in a URL path.

 Another thing is that if removed unused CSS breaks your site or causes design issues, click “Load CSS Asynchronously.”
 This option won’t give you the best website performance, and you should test your website with a critical CSS generator tool to ensure everything works as expected.

-Finally, the Delay JavaScript execution list eliminates themes, plugins, Analytics, and ad codes from the delay list.
-If you experience performance issues due to activating the Delay JS execution list, you can exclude the file or resources from being delayed.
+Finally, the Delay JavaScript execution option eliminates themes, plugins, Analytics, and ad codes from the delay list.
+If you experience performance issues after activating this option, you can exclude the file or resources from being delayed.
 This will allow immediate user interaction with the resources.

 Media

 Starting from WP Rocket 3.15, Lazy loading of CSS background images is part of the plugin features.
-This feature has been long awaited from the plugin.
+This feature has been a long wait for the plugin.

 Note: If you need to exclude specific images from Lazy Loads, such as above-the-fold images, WP Rocket has a simple tutorial on using the code Snippet plugin.
 This will preload the Largest Contentful Paint images on the page as early as possible.

-• Enable for Images – (On) – This option should be turned on if you want WP Rocket to Lazy load your website images to improve perceived and actual loading time.
-Images will only appear in the user viewport when they scroll to the points.
-This also reduces the number of HTTP requests during the initial loading of the page.
+- Enable for Images – (On) – This option should be turned on if you want WP Rocket to lazy-load your website images to improve perceived and actual loading time.
+Images will only appear in the user’s viewport when they scroll to the points.
+This also reduces the number of HTTP requests during the page’s initial loading.

 Preload

-You can change the crawl interval, preload web font, and disable prefetch domains.
+Change the crawl interval, preload web font, and turn off prefetch domains.

-• Activate Preloading – (Leave On) This setting is turned on by default, and it is recommended to leave it as it is.
-WP Rocket will not wait for a user to visit a page before generating the cached version.
+- Activate Preloading – (Leave On) This setting is turned on by default, and it is recommended that you leave it as it is.
+WP Rocket will not wait for a user to visit a page before generating the cached page version.
 It will preload it, making it faster whenever a user visits.
-If you need to change the crawl interval or want to set up cron jobs to automate crawl limit and time, use the helper plugin described on this page
+If you need to change the crawl interval or want to set up cron jobs to automate crawl limit and time, use the helper plugin described on this page.

-• Preload Links – (Leave On) This feature improves the perceived loading time of a page for users.
+- Preload Links – (Leave On) This feature improves users’ perceived page loading time.
 It should be enabled.
 Preload link fetches a page’s HTML in the background when a user hovers or touches a link on the page for 100ms or more.
 However, it won’t improve the PSI score but the perceived user experience.
 You should leave it on.

-• Preload Font – Enter the URL of the font file you want to preload as the page renders.
-For this feature to work, the font must be hosted on your domain or specified in the CDN tab.
+- Preload Font – Enter the URL of the Google font file you want to preload as the page renders.
+The font must be hosted on your domain or specified in the CDN tab for this feature to work.
 You don’t need to do anything here, as WP Rocket automatically preloads fonts on your site.
-But if you have a third-party font (not hosted on your server) that you want to load quickly, some plugins or themes host the font locally.
+But if you have a third-party font (not hosted on your server) that you want to load quickly, some plugins or themes host the Google font locally.

 Note: